 There are hundreds of different olive varieties (also known as “cultivars”) that are grown around the world.
 According to Eataly, there are at least 400 known varieties just in Italy.
 There are more than 262 different cultivars grown in Spain.

 The cultivar affects the olive’s shape, color, and flavor.
 Olive oils are either a blend or monovarietal (also called monocultivar), which means they were made from a single olive cultivar.
 As with wine, however, it’s not just about the fruit itself.
-The taste of the olive, and the eventual olive oil, depends upon the cultivation, the harvesting, and the terroir in which it’s grown.
+The taste of the olive, and the eventual olive oil, depends upon the cultivation, the harvesting, the milling, the terroir and the way in which it’s grown.

 Over time, a few cultivars have risen to the forefront thanks to their wonderful properties for making olive oil.
 The most popular is the Picual olive, which originally comes from Spain.
 Here’s what makes the Picual olive so special.